woleet/woleet.id-server/tests/java/docs/ApiTokenApi.md

 # **getAllAPITokens**
 > List&lt;APITokenGet&gt; getAllAPITokens()

 List all API tokens.

-A user with user role only get his token.
+When logged as a user, only the tokens belonging to the user are returned.

 ### Example
 ```java